Silent Era Home Page > Home Video > Seven Chances

 The film is accompanied by the same excellent music score by Robert Israel, performed on piano, woodwinds and strings (with an extended theater organ sequence), that accompanied Kino’s previous DVD edition from 2000 and their 1990s home video editions issued on laserdisc and VHS videotape.
 The score still sounds great and we are happy that it is still associated with the best available home video editions of the film.

-Among the supplemental material is audio commentary by Bruce Lawton and Ken Gordon, an examination of the Technicolor sequence in Seven Chances by Eric Grayson, a video essay on Keaton locations by John Bengtson, a production photo gallery, the Edison short How a French Nobleman Got a Wife Through the New York Herald Personal Columns (1904), and a complete presentation of the Three Stooges in Brideless Groom (1947).
+Supplemental material includes audio commentary by Bruce Lawton and Ken Gordon; an examination of the Technicolor sequence in Seven Chances by Eric Grayson (6 minutes); an amazing video essay on Keaton locations by John Bengtson (10 minutes); a production photo gallery (16 images); the Edison short How a French Nobleman Got a Wife Through the New York Herald Personal Columns (1904) (10 minutes); and a complete presentation of the Three Stooges in Brideless Groom (1947) (17 minutes).

 The Grayson Technicolor supplement is intriguing as it gives us a simultaneous look at the Library of Congress black & white preservation print, a new HD transfer of the nitrate Technicolor print (now faded almost completely to orange-red) held by the Library of Congress, a baselight color-corrected HD version and a digitally composited combination of the black & white print with color elements to achieve the closest approximation of original Technicolor release prints.
 The short supplemental section gives us an idea of what went into the more than 80 hours of digital work to achieve the high-definition Technicolor sequence presented in this edition.